Graph selection with GGMselect: Introduction

+The problem of graph estimation in Gaussian graphical model when the sample size $n$ is smaller (or much smaller) than the number $p$ of variables is a current active field of research in statistics.
 Many estimation procedures have been proposed recently to perform graph estimation in Gaussian graphical model when $n<p$.
 A first class of procedures is based on multiple testing on empirical partial covariance.
-Actually, if $G_{\Sigma}$ denotes the (minimal) graph of the law $\P_{\Sigma}$, there is an edge in $G_{\Sigma}$ between $a$ and $b$, if and only if the conditional covariance of $X_{a}$ and $X_{b}$ given all the other variables is non-zero.
+If $G_{\Sigma}$ denotes the (minimal) graph of the law $\P_{\Sigma}$, there is an edge in $G_{\Sigma}$ between $a$ and $b$, if and only if the conditional covariance of $X_{a}$ and $X_{b}$ given all the other variables is non-zero.
 When $n<p$, the empirical version of the latter conditional covariance cannot be computed, so several papers suggest to use instead the empirical conditional covariance of $X_{a}$ and $X_{b}$ given $\ac{X_{s},\ s\in S}$ for some subsets $S$ of $\ac{1,\ldots,p}\setminus\ac{a,b}$ with cardinality less than $n-2$.
 A multiple testing procedure is then applied to detect if the conditional covariance $\cov(X_{a},X_{b} | X_{s},\ s\in S)$ is non-zero.
-Wille and B\"uhlmann \cite{WB06} restrict to the sets $S$ of cardinality less than one, Castelo and Roverato consider the sets $S$ with cardinality at most $q$ (for some fixed $q$) and Spirtes {\it et al.} \cite{SGS00} (see also Kalisch and B\"uhlmann \cite{KB08}) propose a procedure which avoid an exhaustive search over all $S$.
+Wille and B\"uhlmann~\cite{WB06} restrict to the sets $S$ of cardinality less or equal to one, Castelo and Roverato~\cite{CR06} consider the sets $S$ with cardinality at most $q$ (for some fixed $q$) and Spirtes et al.~\cite{SGS00} (see also \cite{KB08}) propose a procedure which avoid an exhaustive search over all $S$.
 A second class of procedures relies on the fact that the entries $\Omega_{a,b}$ of the inverse covariance matrix $\Omega=\Sigma^{-1}$ are non-zero if and only if there is an edge between $a$ and $b$ in $G_{\Sigma}$.
-Several papers then suggest to perform a sparse estimation of $\Omega$ in order to estimate the graph $G_{\Sigma}$, see Huang {\it et al.}~\cite{HLPL}, Yuan and Lin~\cite{YL}, Banerjee {\it et al.}~\cite{BGA}, Friedman {\it et al.}~\cite{FHT}, and Fan \emph{et al.}~\cite{Fan08}.
-They propose to maximise the log-likelihood of $\Omega$ under $l^1$ constraints to enforce sparsity and they design optimisation algorithms to perform this maximisation.
-Finally, a third class of procedures uses the fact that the coefficients $\theta_{a,b}$ of the regression of $X_{a}$ on $\ac{X_{b},\ b\neq a}$ are non-zeros if and only if there is an edge between $a$ and $b$ in $G_{\Sigma}$.
-Meinshausen and B\"uhlmann~\cite{MB06} or Rocha {\it et al.} \cite{RZY09} perform regressions with $l^1$ constraints, whereas Giraud \cite{giraud08} (see also Verzelen \cite{Verzelen08}) proposes an exhaustive search to obtain a sparse estimate of the matrix $\theta$ and then detect the graph $G_{\Sigma}$.
+Several papers then suggest to perform a sparse estimation of $\Omega$ in order to estimate the graph $G_{\Sigma}$, see \cite{HLPL,YL,BGA,FHT,Fan08}.
+They propose to maximize the log-likelihood of $\Omega$ under $l^1$ constraints to enforce sparsity and they design optimization algorithms to perform this maximization.
+A third class of procedures uses the fact that the coefficients $\theta_{a,b}$ of the regression of $X_{a}$ on $\ac{X_{b},\ b\neq a}$ are non-zeros if and only if there is an edge between $a$ and $b$ in $G_{\Sigma}$.
+Meinshausen and B\"uhlmann~\cite{MB06} and Rocha et al.~\cite{RZY09} perform regressions with $l^1$ constraints, whereas Giraud~\cite{giraud08} (see also \cite{Verzelen08}) proposes an exhaustive search over the set of sparse graphs to obtain a sparse estimate of the matrix $\theta$ and then detect the graph $G_{\Sigma}$.
+Finally, a series of papers (e.g. \cite{wongcarter02,dellaportas2003,scott}) investigate a Bayesian approach to estimate the graph.